-With distinction 3.500 with distinction 3.500
+With distinction 3.500

 Computation of the average is based solely on courses completed at Wheeling University.
 Graduation honors are bestowed at the same time the student's degree is conferred.
 All graduation honors are initially awarded based on student's academic information from their last completed semester and awarded accordingly.